taejunha/spotify-stats/README.md

+This web application displays the users top fifty tracks and artists from a certain time period using React and the Spotify API.
+To learn how to run the application on your computer, continue reading this README.

 Running the App Locally
 This app runs on Node.js.
 On its website you can find instructions on how to install it.
 You can also follow this https://nodejs.org/en/download/package-manager for a quick and easy way to install Node.js and npm.